 Once Rochester’s premier lecture hall, site of addresses by such luminaries as abolitionists Susan B. Anthony and William Lloyd Garrison, Ralph Waldo Emerson, Horace Greeley, and many others.

-The building was constructed in 1849 on Exchange Place (later Corinthian Street) behind the Reynolds Arcade, Rochester's first truly great commercial building.
+The building was constructed in 1849 on Exchange Place (later Corinthian Street) behind the Reynolds Arcade, Rochester’s first truly great commercial building.
 The architect was Henry Searle; the owner was the Rochester Athenaeum and Mechanics Association, led by Arcade owner William A. Reynolds.
-Originally the building was to be called the Athenaeum.
+Originally the building was to be called the Athenaeum, named for the 1829 lecture hall it would replace.
 Inspired by the Corinthian columns adorning its stage, Reynolds chose instead to dub it Corinthian Hall.